“Joy to the World” – Not a Carol, but a Psalm?

 The Old Man Whose Belief Became a Blessing for us All

 He was so old “his body was as good as dead.”
-Ages ago, or so it seemed to him and his menopausal wife, he’d left the land of the Chaldeans and led servants and livestock on a journey to a land God had promised to show him.
+Ages ago, or so it seemed to him and his barren wife, he’d left the land of the Chaldeans and led servants and livestock on a journey to a land God had promised to show him.
 “I will bless you,” God revealed to his … Continue reading The Old Man Whose Belief Became a Blessing for us All

 The Advent Wreath: A Crescendo of Hope